How to watch the Scream movies in order

 Scream 2 (1997)

-Taking place two years after the original film, Sidney is now at college, where a copycat killer dressed in the Ghostface garb stalks her and her friends yet again.
+Taking place two years after the original film, Sidney is now at college, where a copycat killer dressed in Ghostface garb stalks her and her friends yet again.
 A significant chunk of the plot revolves around references to a fictional horror film called Stab, which is based on the events of the Woodsboro killings.

-Outrageous murders, stronger comedy movie tropes, and further in-movie references to the genre, including a tongue-in-cheek classroom scene in which the ethics of fictional violence and the success of sequels are discussed (wink, wink).
+The second outing features outrageous murders, stronger comedy movie tropes, and further in-movie references to the genre, including a tongue-in-cheek classroom scene in which the ethics of fictional violence and the success of sequels are discussed (wink, wink).

 How to watch the Scream movies in order: Courteney Cox as Gale in Scream 3